klauspost/compress/README.md

 | 8     | 160279 | 99.99% |
 | 9     | 160279 | 99.99% |

+To interpret and example, this version of deflate compresses input of 407287 bytes to 180539 bytes at level 1, which is 96% of the size of what the standard library produces; 187563 bytes.

 This means that from level 1-5 you can expect a compression level increase of a few percent.

 # gzip/zip optimizations